 Note: After taking the screenshot, do not forget to disable the screen analysis settings for your security.
 If not Google Assistant will continue analyzing your screen data.

-Method 2: Using a Third-party App
+Method 2: How to Take Screenshot in Restricted App Using a Third-party App

 Some apps notify other users when you take screenshots of their posts.
 Snapchat is a great example of this.